ReadyUpOhio/readyup-website-local/README.md

 # Ready Up Gamestore

-This is a web application for Ready Up Gamestore, a fictional game store.
+This is a web application for Ready Up Gamestore, a game store in Ontario, Ohio.
 The application provides a public-facing website and an admin portal for managing the store's content and customer interactions.

 ## Tech Stack